Ichthyosauria: Origin

-Until the 1980s, a close relationship was assumed between the Ichthyosauria and the Sauropterygia, another marine reptile group, within an overarching Euryapsida.
-Today, however, this is usually rejected, with the Euryapsida being seen as an unnatural polyphyletic assemblage of reptiles that happen to share some adaptations to a swimming lifestyle.
-An exception is a study in 1997 by John Merck, which showed monophyletic archosauromorph euryapsids.
+Since the 1980s, a close relationship was assumed between the Ichthyosauria and the Sauropterygia, another marine reptile group, within an overarching Euryapsida, with one such study in 1997 by John Merck showing them to be monophyletic archosauromorph euryapsids.
+This has been contested over the years, with the Euryapsida being seen as an unnatural polyphyletic assemblage of reptiles that happen to share some adaptations to a swimming lifestyle.
+However, more recent studies have shown further support for a monophyletic clade between Ichthyosauromorpha, Sauropterygia, and Thalattosauria as a massive marine clade of aquatic archosauromorphs originating in the Late Permian and diversifying in the Early Triassic.

 Affinity with the Hupehsuchia

-Since 1959, a second enigmatic group of ancient sea reptiles is known, the Hupehsuchia.
+The Hupehsuchia are an enigmatic group of ancient sea reptiles known since 1959.
 Like the Ichthyopterygia, the Hupehsuchia have pointed snouts and show polydactyly, the possession of more than five fingers or toes.
 Their limbs more resemble those of land animals, making them appear as a transitional form between these and ichthyosaurs.
 Initially, this possibility was largely neglected because the Hupehsuchia have a fundamentally different form of propulsion, with an extremely stiffened trunk.
 The similarities were explained as a case of convergent evolution.
 Furthermore, the descent of the Hupehsuchia is no less obscure, meaning a possible close relationship would hardly clarify the general evolutionary position of the ichthyosaurs.

 In 2014, Cartorhynchus was announced, a small species with a short snout, large flippers, and a stiff trunk.
 Its lifestyle might have been amphibious.
 Motani found it to be more basal than the Ichthyopterygia and named an encompassing clade Ichthyosauriformes.
 The latter group was combined with the Hupesuchia into the Ichthyosauromorpha.
 The ichthyosauromorphs were found to be diapsids.

 The proposed relationships are shown by this cladogram:

 Early Ichthyopterygia

 The earliest ichthyosaurs are known from the Early and Early-Middle (Olenekian and Anisian) Triassic strata of Canada, China, Japan, and Spitsbergen in Norway, being up to 246 million years old.
 These first forms included the genera Chaohusaurus, Grippia, and Utatsusaurus.
-Even older fossils shows they were around 250 million years ago, just two million years after the Permian mass extinction.
-This diversity suggests an even earlier origin, possibly late Permian.
+Even older fossils show they were around 250 million years ago, just two million years after the Permian mass extinction.
+This early diversity suggests an even earlier origin, possibly late Permian.
 They more resembled finned lizards than the fishes or dolphins to which the later, more familiar species were similar.
 Their bodies were elongated and they probably used an anguilliform locomotion, swimming by undulations of the entire trunk.
 Like land animals, their pectoral girdles and pelves were robustly built, and their vertebrae still possessed the usual interlocking processes to support the body against the force of gravity.
 However, they were already rather advanced in having limbs that had been completely transformed into flippers.
 They also were probably warm-blooded and viviparous.

 These very early "proto-ichthyosaurs" had such a distinctive build compared to "ichthyosaurs proper" that Motani excluded them from the Ichthyosauria and placed them in a basal position in a larger clade, the Ichthyopterygia.
 However, this solution was not adopted by all researchers.